An employee resigned from any orgnaization today what the rule and regulation for release him

 "I have given resignation on 14th Sept 2010 and it was "recd. and signed dated 15th Sept 2010" by my reporting head."

-However if the HR is considering the relieving date as 11th January, 2011; then it must be according to the date mentioned on your e-mail.
+However, if HR is considering the relieving date as 11th January 2011, then it must be according to the date mentioned in your email.

 Warm regards.